alakeshthakuria/Cloud_practioner_Project_2/README.md

 - The Database VM is isolated from direct internet access.
 - Private IP communication ensures security between the Front-end and Database VMs.

+## Step-by-Step Guide for Deploying a Web Application on Azure VMs
+### 1. Front-End VM Setup
+#### 1.1 Create the Front-End Application
+- Create an HTML form (form.html) - Version 1.0
+- Start a simple HTTP server to serve the form:
+  'python3 -m http.server 8000'